 1. How do you affect the environment in your daily life?
 Describe three to five ways.
-It's easy to think of negative effects; can you think of any positive ones to include?

 Answers will vary.
 Driving cars, eating organic food (or not), buying products made of plastic, using water, recycling, picking up litter, heating your home . . . the list goes on and on!
 Consider positive effects as well as negative.